mayanksahoo07/Musicosmos/README.md

 -   Clone the forked repo to your local system using `git clone https://github.com/<your-username>/Musicosmos`

--   Connect your local repo to the upstream using `git remote add upstream https://github.com/Pushpit07/Musomatic`
+-   Connect your local repo to the upstream `

 -   Run `npm install` to install npm dependencies